PIC12F1822PIC12F1840 PIC12F508 PIC12F509 PIC12F510 PIC12F519 PIC12F609 PIC12F615 PIC12F617 PIC12F629 PIC12F635 PIC12F675 PIC12F683 PIC12F752

 If voltage is less than 2.7V programming is severely limited - it is impossible to bulk erase the device, it is also impossible to erase configuration bits, EEPROM.

-NSDSP cannot detect target voltage and it assumes that the voltage is above 2.7V.
+NSDSP-1 cannot detect target voltage and it assumes that the voltage is above 2.7V.
 If the actual target voltage is less, programming will fail.
-However, if you tell NSDSP that the target voltage is below 2.7V through programming software, NSDSP will use special low-voltage programming mode.
-In this mode, NSDSP verifies if the desired programming can be performed at voltages below 2.7V, and if it is possible (device is not code protected, configuration bits do not change or only change from 1 to 0, EEPROM is not programmed), it performs the programming.
+However, if you tell NSDSP that the target voltage is below 2.7V through programming software, NSDSP will use special low-voltage algorithm.
+NSDSP will verifies if the desired programming can be performed at voltages below 2.7V, and if it is possible (device is not code protected, configuration bits do not change or only change from 1 to 0, EEPROM is not programmed), it performs the programming.
 If such programming is impossible, NSDSP software will stop and show an error message.

-Programming in low-voltage mode may be considerably slower.
+Programming using low-voltage algorithm may be considerably slower.
 In addition, you may need to decrease programming speed to 3MHz or below.

 NSDSP firmware contains all the necessary provisions for debugging PIC12F1822 and may be debugged when debugging software becomes available.